An Introduction to Deep Morphological Networks: Deep Morphological Networks

-Since the SE $B$ was decomposed in depth, in order to retrieve it, a depthwise operation, presented in Equation~\ref{eq:se_recover}, must be performed over the $s^2$ binary filters $W^b$.
+Since the SE $B$ was decomposed in depth, in order to retrieve it, a depthwise operation must be performed over the $s^2$ binary filters $W^b$.
 Analogously, a depthwise operation is also required to retrieve the final outcome, i.e., the eroded or dilated image.
 This is the \textbf{second} step of this proposed framework, which is responsible to extract the relevant information based on the depthwise neighborhood.
-In this step, an operation, called depthwise pooling $P(\cdot)$, performs a pixel and depthwise process over the $s^2$ outcomes (of the decomposed filters), producing the final morphological outcome.
+In this step, an operation, called depthwise pooling $P(\cdot)$, processes the $s^2$ outcomes (of the decomposed filters), producing the final morphological outcome.
 This pooling operation is able to actually output the morphological erosion and dilation by using pixel and depthwise minimum and maximum functions, as presented in Equations~\ref{eq:minpooling} and~\ref{eq:maxpooling}, respectively.
-Note that the reproduction of morphological operations using minimum and maximum functions is only possible because the set created with each pixel position along the channels can be considered an ordered set (similar to the definition presented in Section~\ref{sec:background}).
 The outcome of this second step is the final (eroded or dilated) feature map that will be exploited by any subsequent process.

 Equations~\ref{eq:minpooling2} and~\ref{eq:maxpooling2} compile the two steps performed by the proposed framework for morphological erosion and dilation, respectively.
-This operation, denoted here as $M(\cdot)$, performs a depthwise convolution (first step), which uses (binary) filters that decompose the representation of the neighborhood concept introduced by SEs, followed by a pixel and depthwise pooling operation (second step), outputting the final morphological (eroded or dilated) feature maps.
+This operation, denoted here as $M(\cdot)$, performs a depthwise convolution (first step), which uses max-binary filters that decompose the representation of the neighborhood concept introduced by SEs, followed by a pixel and depthwise pooling operation (second step), outputting the final morphological (eroded or dilated) feature maps.
 Note the similarity between these functions and Equations~\ref{eq:erosion_orderedset} and~\ref{eq:dilation_orderedset} presented in Section~\ref{sec:background}.
 The main difference between these equations is in the neighborhood definition.
 While in the standard morphology, the neighborhood of a pixel is defined spatially (via SE $B$), in the proposed framework, the neighborhood is defined along the channels due to the decomposition of the SE $B$ into several filters and, therefore, minimum and maximum operations also operate over the channels.